 The engagement party is a mix of a celebration of the couple and a way for them to announce their engagement to all their family and friends.
 This is the first party the couple will have related to the wedding.

-These parties are better for longer engagements, a year or longer.
-If the engagement is going to be relatively short, six months or less, most people do not have an party.
-Between all of the planning that needs to be done for the wedding, bachelor and bachelorette parties, a bridal shower and rehearsal dinner, engagements that last less than 6 months are already a little rushed so planning another party (including the added expense) is usually not done.
+No. This is certainly not a mandatory party.
+These parties are better for longer engagements, couples whose weddings are at least a year away.
+If the engagement is going to be relatively short, six months or less, most people do not have a party.
+Between all the planning that needs to be done for the wedding, bachelor and bachelorette parties, a bridal shower, and rehearsal dinner, engagements that last less than 6 months are already a little rushed, so planning another party (including the added expense) is usually not done.

 Themed engagement parties can be a lot of fun.
 There is no reason why a theme cannot be used, even if it is not carried over into any other part of the wedding.
-However a theme does not have to be used.
+However, a theme does not have to be used.
 Themes are more consistent with casual parties than black tie events.
-So if you do decide on a theme unless it fits in a formal setting make sure the theme fits with the clothing and attire being worn.
-Either way make sure the theme is made clear in the invitations.
+So, if you decide on a theme unless it fits in a formal setting, ensure the theme fits with the clothing and attire being worn.
+Either way, make sure the theme is made clear in the invitations.